Principle #4 – The Power of Storytelling

 Hi, I’m Diana.
 And this is Story Artist.

 This is a quote from Anton Chekhov, and it has been valid from the beginning of times for every writer.
-Now it’s especially popular in movies and theater but in every form of writing, it’s still valid to create a believable story.
+Now it’s especially popular in movies and theater but in every form of story writing, it’s still valid to create a believable story.
 And in order to create a believable story, we will talk about the principle number four, which is show don’t tell.

 This principle is so powerful yet so difficult to grasp, especially for beginning authors.
 I see it all the time when I work with authors on screenplays.
 And actually writing screenplays and writing stage plays is an amazing tool to try and work on this principle: Show, don’t tell.
 Because writing stage plays, you can only write down what you can see with your eyes.
 So you can’t write down thoughts or feelings.
 And, um, if you’re not sure what this principle means or if you just want to clarify it right now, let’s look at some examples.